Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/authentication/README.md

 # Authenticator

 The `Authenticator` component is a plug-and-play solution to handling authentication challenges with the ArcGIS Maps SDK for Kotlin.
-It will display a user interface when network and ArcGIS authentication challenges occur.
+It will display a user interface when Network and ArcGIS authentication challenges occur.

 ![](screenshot.png)

 ## Features

 The `Authenticator` is a Composable function that will display a prompt when it is asked to handle an authentication challenge.
-It can handle many different types of authentication, for example:
+It can handle the following types of authentication:

 - ArcGIS Authentication (token and OAuth)
 - Integrated Windows Authentication (IWA)
 - Client Certificate (PKI)
 - Server Trust challenges

-The `Authenticator` works directly with the `ArcGISEnvironment.authenticationManager`, so any configuration set on the authentication manager (for example, credential persistence, interceptors, and the http cache) will persist in the `Authenticator`'s behavior.
+The `Authenticator` works directly with the `ArcGISEnvironment.authenticationManager`, so any configuration set on the `AuthenticationManager` (for example, credential persistence, interceptors, and the http cache) will be reflected in the `Authenticator`'s behavior.

 A second Composable component, the `DialogAuthenticator` performs the same functionality as the `Authenticator` but presents IWA prompts and Server Trust prompts in an `AlertDialog`.
-In any of the explanations below, it is sufficient to replace `Authenticator` with `DialogAuthenticator` and the behavior should be identical.
+In any of the code samples below, it is sufficient to replace `Authenticator` with `DialogAuthenticator` and the behavior should be identical.

 ## Usage

 To see an example of how to use the `Authenticator`, try out the microapp [here](../../microapps/AuthenticationApp/README.md).

 The `Authenticator` is designed to be displayed over the top of your app's UI.
 As such, it should be called at a near-root level, for example, at the same level as a `NavHost`; and it should be called at the bottom of the function, so it draws over other content.
-If you call other content after you call `Authenticator()`, that content will be displayed over the top of it.
+If you call other content after you call `Authenticator()`, that content will be displayed on top of it.

 ```kotlin
 @Composable